RaumTheFool/SUNNFOLK-NOMIC/GAME 1/RULESET.md

 - **THE PROPOSAL PHASE**:

 The first @Bookkeeper to post "PP" in #bookkeeping gains 5 Peas.
+During the PP, the first @ Player to Transfer at least 10 Peas to Klark in ⁠plays gains 5 Klark Coins.
+This action can only be performed once per PP.
 A message which is posted in #proposals during the PP and not edited outside the PP, following the format below, is a Proposal;
 ```
 PROPOSAL [natural number]